How Can You Teach Your Children to Be Kind?

 These questions will get your child used to identifying non-verbal emotional cues, inviting them to be more aware of the experiences of other people.

-Practice gratitude with your child.
+Practise gratitude with your child

 Encouraging children to focus on the positive things in their lives and express gratitude for them is a fantastic way to establish kind behaviours.
 This is because it can encourage them to develop a positive outlook on life, and foster empathy and kindness towards others.